graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 ### New parsing methods for scalars

-4 new methods for `ScalarGraphType` have been added in v4:
+2 new methods for `ScalarGraphType` have been added in v4:

 - `public bool CanParseLiteral/CanParseValue`
-- `protected virtual bool CanParseLiteralCore/CanParseValueCore`

 These methods checks for input coercion possibility.
-The last two can be overridden for custom scalars to validate input values without directly getting those values, i.e. without boxing.
+They can be overridden for custom scalars to validate input values without directly getting those values, i.e. without boxing.

 ### Ability to get parent resolve context of any level